 Community Investment Committee: Consists of 25-30 individuals who review the applications submitted for funding.
 They serve as liasons for the agencies seeking funding.
 Their duties consist of reviewing the applications, visiting the agencies, submitting questions, and making recommendations for yearly allocations.

 Campaign Cabinet: Each campaign year a Campaign Chair is selected to run the annual fundraising campaign.
 They will select a cabinet made up of several individuals who are familiar or have connections within the divisions of Accountants/Finance, Attorneys, Automotive, Engineers/Architects, Airport Services, Construction, Communities, Education, Healthcare, Insurance, Leadership, Manuafacturing, Natural Resources, Public Service, Small Businesses and Technology.
 The Cabinet is responsible for reaching out to businesses and individuals within their assigned division and solicting funds for the annual campaign.

 Day of Action: The Day of Action is held annually in June (usually the 1st day of summer).
 Employers will lend their employees and individuals within the community will dedicate their time and sometimes muscle to provide services, such as painting, cleaning. organizing and other jobs that agencies may not have the time to address.
 Projects are identified and groups are assigned to tackle them.
 This event has been very successful and over 100 volunteers have participated yearly.

-Giftwrapping: The Meadowbrook Mall donates space for our Giftwrapping Booth.
-Volunteers are staffed from the day after Thanksgiving (Black Friday) through Christmas Eve.
-The proceeds go towards the annual campaign.
+Giftwrapping: The Meadowbrook Mall donates space for our gift wrap booth.
+Volunteers are staffed from the day after Thanksgiving through Christmas Eve.
+The proceeds go toward the annual campaign.